 - Cinnamon, vanilla extract and baking powder

 - Apple cider vinegar - Increases the apple flavor.
 Cannot be replaced with any other vinegar!

 - Cream cheese - You could use sour cream instead or a mix of yoghurt and butter.

 Step 1: Peel, core and chop 2 small apples.
 Put them in bowl with lemon juice (to prevent them from going brown) and sweetener.
-Stir and let the apple pieces sit for 30 minutes to draw out any excess liquid.
+Stir and let the pieces sit for 30 minutes to draw out excess liquid.

 Step 2: Blend the eggs and sweetener until they are frothy and have doubled in volume.

 Step 3: Add the wet ingredients - cream cheese, apple cider vinegar and vanilla extract.
 Blend until combined.

 Step 4: Stir together the dry ingredients in a separate bowl.
 Then add them to the egg mix and blend until a smooth batter forms.
 It will be quite liquid at first, but firms up as the flax and coconut flour soak up the moisture.

 Step 5: Drain all excess liquid from the bowl with the chopped apples (it will be about 2 tablespoons).

-Step 6: Fold the apple pieces into the muffin batter and fill the batter into a muffin pan lined with paper cups.
+Step 6: Fold into the muffin batter and fill into a muffin pan lined with paper cups.
 You can also use a well-greased silicone muffin pan.

 Step 7: In a small bowl, stir together sweetener and cinnamon.
 Scatter over the muffins and bake them for 30 minutes or until lightly browned.